Junior Year Abroad:

 This University, originally established in 1845, was reconstituted as a Constituent University of the National University of Ireland in 1997 and its title was changed to National University of Ireland, Galway.

-The college had a total student enrolment during 1999/2000 academic year of about 12,500, with academically strong programmes of teaching and research throughout its seven Faculties.
+The college had a total student enrolment in the region of 17,000, with academically strong programmes of teaching and research throughout its seven Faculties.
 Namely, Arts, Science, Commerce, Engineering, Celtic Studies, Medicine & Health Sciences, and Law.

 Although NUI Galway has a special commitment towards the Irish language, all courses in the School of Business & Economics are taught in the English language & all academic and administrative activity can be conducted in English.